Skip to content

 Invoke-AzureLocalRanger

 Fastest for ad-hoc runs.
 Azure Arc auto-discovery fills in the resource group, cluster FQDN, nodes, and AD domain from the selected HCI cluster resource.
-When exactly one cluster exists in the subscription it's auto-selected; when multiple exist, Ranger prints a numbered menu.
+Cluster enumeration is explicitly scoped to the supplied subscription ID, even when the caller's current Az context points to another subscription.
+When exactly one cluster exists it is auto-selected; when multiple exist, Ranger prints a numbered menu.
 Under -Unattended, multi-cluster subscriptions throw RANGER-DISC-002 so the operator knows to pass -ClusterName.

 -ShowProgress